cloud-gov/container-scanning/README.md

 ## Why this project

-Gotta scan our containers!
+Gotta scan our containers! (the pages edition)

--
+This is a long-running branch which maintains cloud.gov Pages specific code.

 ## Contributing